Amanda Waller (DC Extended Universe)

-Character development and execution
+Character development

 Comics origins and prior portrayals

 In the comics, Amanda Waller first appeared in the 1980s as a Congressional aide who is placed in charge of the Suicide Squad, with her role and characteristics varying with publication changes such as The New 52.
 Waller has often been featured in other media based on DC Comics, with voice actresses CCH Pounder, Sheryl Lee Ralph, and Tisha Campbell voicing the character in cartoons and animated films such as Justice League Unlimited, Young Justice, the DC Animated Movie Universe, and Harley Quinn, as well as being portrayed in live action by Pam Grier in Smallville, Cynthia Addai-Robinson in the Arrowverse, and Angela Bassett in the film Green Lantern.

 Casting in the DCEU

 Actress Viola Davis was cast to play Waller in Suicide Squad, which is set in the DC Extended Universe.
 Davis stated of her character: "She's a strategist.
 She’s a manipulator.
 She doesn’t fly in the sky or swim in the water.
 She's just a regular person who can manipulate these superheroes.
 And I love that."
 She also singled out her psychology and strength and described her as a "powerful black woman, hard, ready to pick up a gun and shoot anyone at will," in addition to "relentless in her villainy" and noted that her powers are "her intelligence and her complete lack of guilt."

 Davis read Confessions of a Sociopath in order to prepare for the role.
 She stated that her experience working on the film was unique for her, as director David Ayer and other cast members utilized unorthodox acting techniques during filming.
-In one instance, Ayer made her call Rick Flag actor Joel Kinnaman a "pussy" and "bitch", which as she described, made her "feel like a straight up thug, and it made Rick Flagg want to kick my ass.
+In one instance, Ayer made her call Rick Flag actor Joel Kinnaman a "pussy" and "bitch", which as she described, made her "feel like a straight up thug, and it made Rick Flag want to kick my ass.
 So David got what he wanted."
 Kinnaman later confirmed he felt "betrayed" by Davis' words, but that it was what Ayer wanted his character to feel at that moment.
 In a later interview, she said that during the early stages of filming, Joker actor Jared Leto had a "henchman" leave a dead pig on a table in the rehearsal room, unsettling Davis until she "snapped out of it" and used the incident to motivate her own performance, and that Leto had also given Margot Robbie, who portrayed Harley Quinn, a live black rat in a box.
 Davis commented that Robbie "screamed, and then she kept it."

 Davis reprised the role in The Suicide Squad, Peacemaker, and Black Adam.
 She has also entered talks to star in an HBO Max series centered on her character.